inveniosoftware/invenio/docs/developers/models.rst

 Code structure
 --------------

-Our custom bridge is contains several custom types and driver hacks for smoother integration with multiple database engines.
+Our custom bridge contains several custom types and driver hacks for smoother integration with multiple database engines.
 The code structure follows::